KebabKebab1/docs/content/en/getting-started/hardware-requirements.md

 ## Cameras

-For cameras, you should consider purchasing OV9732 with a 100° viewing angle.
+For cameras, you should consider purchasing GXIVision or HBVCam OV9732 with a 100° viewing angle.
 These cameras work great and offer a good price-performance ratio.
+Please note, that not all OV9732 modules are the same.
+The Dexcin OV9732 is known to cause problems on some systems and it is not recommended.
 Other cameras should also work.
 Before buying, please visit the [Discord](https://discord.com/invite/autodarts) server.
 PLEASE use the search function before you Post "Is this camera working"!

 ## Dartboard illumination

 You can buy ready-made solutions like the "Winmau Plasma" or "Target Corona."
 You can also build your own ring.
 For this, please check out the 3D Printing [3D Printing section](https://docs.autodarts.io/3d-printing/), where you can find STL files for the Winmau Plasma ring.
-Additionally, you can find files to construct your own ring.
+Additionally, you can find files to construct your own ring on [cult3d](https://cults3d.com/).